YinHk-Notes/javascript-cheatsheet-and-note/problems/null vs undefined.md

 `null`

 - is an assignment value.
-It means nothing, a representation of no value.
+It means nothing.
 - `null` is a variable that is defined **but is missing a value**
 - `null` is an object
   ```js